RomanEmreis/volga-docs/docs/getting-started/headers.md

 ```

 ## Writing Response Headers
-To add custom headers to your response, create a new [`HashMap`](https://docs.rs/http/latest/http/header/struct.HeaderMap.html), populate it with your headers, then wrap it to [`ResponseContext`](https://docs.rs/volga/latest/volga/app/results/struct.ResponseContext.html) and then use the [`Results::from()`](https://docs.rs/volga/latest/volga/app/results/struct.Results.html#method.from) method:
+To add custom headers to your response, create a new [`HashMap`](https://docs.rs/http/latest/http/header/struct.HeaderMap.html), populate it with your headers, then wrap it into a [`ResponseContext`](https://docs.rs/volga/latest/volga/app/results/struct.ResponseContext.html) and then use the [`Results::from()`](https://docs.rs/volga/latest/volga/app/results/struct.Results.html#method.from) method:
 ```rust
 use std::collections::HashMap;
 use volga::{App, Router, Results, ResponseContext};